What to Expect After a Car Accident

 A car accident can happen in a matter of seconds, but the aftermath can continue to impact your life much longer than that, especially if you sustained severe injuries that will require time to recover from.
 If you have never been involved in an accident, you likely do not know what to expect afterward.
 Given how common these unfortunate incidents are, it is important to know what might happen next and how you can effectively handle any potential obstacles.

-Below is a brief overview of what you can expect after being involved in a car accident:
+Below is an overview of what you might face after being involved in a car accident:

 Preserve evidence: After checking to see if everyone is okay, or if anyone is in need of emergency medical assistance, you should begin to preserve the evidence.
 This includes calling 911 to get a police accident report filed, taking pictures of the scene, and getting statements from witnesses if there were any.
 You should also exchange information with the driver and any passengers involved.

 Injuries: Regardless if you think your injuries were minor or if you feel fine, it is important that you see a doctor as soon as possible.
 Many injuries, especially soft tissue injuries, do not produce symptoms right away, which means a major health problem could be brewing without you being aware of it.
-Protect your health and your personal injury claim and make sure you see a doctor.
+Protect your personal injury claim and your health and make sure you see a doctor.

-Talking to the insurance company: One of the first calls you will receive after an accident will be from the at-fault party’s insurance company.
-You only need to provide basic information, such as your name, address, and when and where the accident occurred.
+Talking to the insurance company: You will likely receive a call from the at-fault party’s insurance company after the accident.
+You only need to provide basic information, such as when and where the accident took place, your name, and address.
 Remember, their goal will be to reduce or eliminate your chances of obtaining compensation, so they will try to get you to say things that might be used to weaken your claim.
 If you are not sure about something, ask your attorney for help, or have him or her handle discussions with the insurance adjuster.

 Negotiating with the insurance company: Once your attorney estimates the value of your damages, you can make a suitable demand of the insurance company, backed by evidence such as medical records and bills and a letter from your employer regarding wage loss or missed time from work.
 In some cases, insurance companies are stubborn and refuse to accept a reasonable proposed settlement.
 If this happens to you, your case will go to court.